Cray-HPE/docs-csm/operations/observability/Observability.md

 Install and Upgrade Observability Framework creates unified consistent requirements for each product including assertions for Goss health checks, as well metrics and dashboards for health checks.
 The framework also includes a unified consistent method to automatically track Time to Install (TTI) and Time to Upgrade (TTU), as well as error and pattern count across clusters and product streams.

-1. Establish a consistent framework for health checks/validation, metrics and reporting for all product streams for Install/Upgrade observability.
+1. Establish a consistent framework for health checks/validation, metrics, and reporting for all product streams for install and upgrade observability.
    - Inside-Out Views
    - Outside-In Views
    - Product Stream health